skip navigation

 PHP: Calculating past and future dates

 The strtotime function in PHP is incredibly powerful but very much underutilised - mainly because some aspects can be a bit confusing and people are more confident 'doing things the hard way'.
-The strtotime function doesn't just convert date strings to timestamp values but also has it's own 'language' to let you specify just about any date or time you want.
+The strtotime function doesn't just convert date strings to timestamp values but also has its own 'language' to let you specify just about any date or time you want.

 Calculating dates for past and future days